Begwu26/UCIproject1/README.md

 Machines within the network can only be accessed byeach other.

 - Which machine did you allow to access your ELK VM?
-- Web1,Web2,Web3 will send traffic to the ELK Server
+- Web1, Web2, Web3 will send traffic to the ELK Server
-- What was its IP address?_

 A summary of the access policies in place can be found in the table below.